FusionAuth/fusionauth-site/site/_drafts/storing-user-data.md

 If you see this message, you need to do one more bit of configuration:
 - Log into the FusionAuth sandbox.
-- Go to **Settings → Application** and locate the application named “Example Application” with the Id “4ed5eb32-0a97-40eb-a6d7-cca1f9fa3a0c”.
+- Go to **Settings → Application** and locate the application named "Example Application" with the Id "4ed5eb32-0a97-40eb-a6d7-cca1f9fa3a0c".
 - Click the **Edit** button in the **Action** column.
 - In the **Options** section, click the **JWT** tab.
 - Enable JWT.
-- Choose “**RSA using SHA-256**” from the **Signing algorithm** dropdown menu.
+- Choose "**RSA using SHA-256**" from the **Signing algorithm** dropdown menu.
 (Any of the RSA options will work.)
 - Click the blue button with the arrow icon to generate your RSA keys.
 - Click the save button at the top of the page.